Skip to main content

 Serious bleeding

 Occasionally, you can have serious bleeding from taking warfarin.
+This is where you bleed suddenly or without a cut or injury, or bleeding will not stop.
 This can be dangerous and needs urgent medical attention.

 Urgent advice: Call 111 for advice now if:

-• you have red pee or black poo
+• pink, red or brown pee, or black poo

-• you get bruises that happen for no reason, or bruises that are larger than you'd expect or that keep growing in size
+• bruises for no reason, they're larger than you'd expect or they keep growing in size

 Immediate action required: Go to A&E now if:

-• you get nosebleeds that you cannot stop and that last longer than 10 minutes
+• you have a nosebleed you cannot stop and that last longer than 10 minutes

-• you have blood in your vomit or you're coughing up blood
+• there's blood in your vomit or you're coughing up blood

 These are symptoms of serious bleeding.
 If you have any serious bleeding, stop taking warfarin.